gangelo/dsu/README.md

 For example...
 ```
-# Delete this this entry from the editor file
+# Delete this entry from the editor file
 from: Interative planning meeting 11:00AM.
   to: <deleted>
 ```